KDE/kde-builder/doc/getting-started/configure-data.md

 settings that you may wish to alter include:

-- [branch-group](#conf-branch-group), which can be used to choose the appropriate branch of development for the KDE modules as a whole.
+- [branch-group](#conf-branch-group), which can be used to choose the appropriate branch of development for the KDE projects as a whole.
   There are many supported build configurations, but you will likely want to choose `kf6-qt6` so that KDE Builder downloads the latest code based on Qt 6 and KDE Frameworks 6.